 Step 3.
 Click Run to start converting.

-In VideoProc, you can also click the gear icon to edit the tags and change artwork cover to any picture you like.
+In VideoProc Converter, you can also click the gear icon to edit the tags and change the album artwork to any picture you like.

 How to Save GarageBand as MP3/WAV on iPhone iPad

 The iOS version of GarageBand only allows you to save the project as m4a format, which is troublesome if you are in the mood to share the music to a friend.
 To save GarageBand file as MP3, there are two practical methods.

 Method 1.
 GarageBand + Files App + Document App

 Apple imposes the sandbox constrains on each App, making iOS a secure yet relatively closed system, comparing to Android.
 Luckily, Apple introduced the Files App in 2017, a central file management system that improves the process to exchange files between Apps.